CarlWebster/ParallelsRAS-Don-t-use-/README.md

 # ParallelsRAS
 Parallels Remote Application Server Documentation Script

-	Creates a complete inventory of Parallels Remote Application Server (RAS) using Microsoft PowerShell, Word, plain text, or HTML.
+	Creates a complete inventory of a V18 Parallels Remote Application Server (RAS) using Microsoft PowerShell, Word, plain text, or HTML.

 	The script requires at least PowerShell version 3 but runs best in version 5.